tsfento/watchlist-client/README.md

 # Packages Used

-[Bootstrap](https://getbootstrap.com/) is used for the carousels on the home component.
+[Bootstrap](https://getbootstrap.com/) is used for the carousels on the home component and for some modals.

 # Backend API